davidchesnut/sp-general-docs/docs/understanding-how-to-package-and-deploy-workflow-in-sharepoint-2013.md

-> [!Tip]
+> [!TIP]
-> A workflow template automatically saves to the  **Site Assets** library of the site collection in which the workflow resides.
+> A workflow template automatically saves to the **Site Assets**library of the site collection in which the workflow resides.